Statutory interpretation: European thought

 The freedom of interpretation varies by area of law.
 Criminal law and tax law must be interpreted very strictly, and never to the disadvantage of citizens, but liability law requires more elaborate interpretation, because here (usually) both parties are citizens.
 Here the statute may even be interpreted contra legem in exceptional cases, if otherwise a patently unreasonable result would follow.

 International treaties

 The interpretation of international treaties is governed by another treaty, the Vienna Convention on the Law of Treaties, notably Articles 31–33.
 Some states (such as the United States) are not a parties to the treaty, but recognize that the Convention is, at least in part, merely a codification of customary international law.

 The rule set out in the Convention is essentially that the text of a treaty is decisive unless it either leaves the meaning ambiguous, or obscure, or leads to a result that is manifestly absurd or unreasonable.
-Recourse to "supplementary means of interpretation" is allowed only in that case, like the preparatory works, also known by the French designation of travaux préparatoires.

-Philosophies

-Over time, various methods of statutory construction have fallen in and out of favor.
-Some of the better-known rules of construction methods are:
+Only in that case is recourse to "supplementary means of interpretation", such as the preparatory works (travaux préparatoires), allowed.